qiskit-community/lindbladmpo/docs/examples.md

   (for low enough qubit numbers), to compare and validate the numerical results.

-In the examples above, there is an extensive usage of plotting functions imported from the file [`plot_routines.py`](/lindbladmpo/plot_routines.py), which are very useful for easily plotting the solver output (observables and entropies) in different formats - in curves as a function of time, connected correlation matrices, and space-time (qubit-time) diagrams.
+In the disordered chain and the qubit driving project examples above, there is an extensive usage of plotting functions imported from the file [`plot_routines.py`](/lindbladmpo/plot_routines.py), which are very useful for easily plotting the solver output (observables and entropies) in different formats - in curves as a function of time, connected correlation matrices, and space-time (qubit-time) diagrams.

 ## Generating an input file for simulations on a remote machine